 ResearchPackage is a Flutter implementation of the Apple ResearchKit available for iOS (just like ResearchStack is for Android).
 The overarching goal of ResearchPackage is to enable developers and researchers to design and build cross-platform (iOS and Android) research applications using the same codebase.
-The API and UX design of ResearchPackage follows the API and UX of ResearchKit almost 1:1 (with a few adaptations to Flutter, including applying more to a reactive programming model).
+The API design of ResearchPackage follows the API of ResearchKit almost 1:1 (with a few adaptations to Flutter, including applying more to a reactive programming model).

 ResearchPackage is designed from the ground up to meet the requirements of most scientific research, including capturing participant consent, extensible input tasks, and the security and privacy needs necessary for IRB approval.
 The main features of ResearchPackage are:

 - Obtaining informed consent from participants, including support for a signature.

 - Creating surveys and questionnaires with a wide range of answer formats (e.g., likert scale, date pickers, image pickers, etc.), such as the WHO5 survey.

 ResearchPackage is part of the overall CACHET Research Platform (CARP) with also provides a Flutter package for mobile and wearable sensing called CARP Mobile Sensing.
 The CACHET Pulmonary Monitor app shows how mobile sensing can be combined with collection of survery data from users.

 ResearchPackage has a series of 8 cognitive tests as part of its library.
 Some of the cognitive tests are implementations of ReseachKit’s “Active Tasks”.
 Detailed information about the test is available online.
 THESE HAVE BEEN REMOVED AND ARE TO BE RELEASED IN A SEPERATE PACKAGE AFTER NULL SAFETY UPDATE

 - how to create an informed consent flow